monopolyboymeaze/socl/README.md

 > YOU MAY use, copy, modify, hack the product and/or its components as you wish! [sic]

 As mentioned previously, copyright alone does not prohibit repair, customization, security research, or resale.
-So other than "copy", everything listed here is redundant. "copy ... as you wish [sic]" is contradicted by the restriction on being able to sale copies, so this is effectively no different from "all rights reserved" and can be removed.
+So other than "copy", everything listed here is redundant. `copy ... as you wish [sic]` is contradicted by the restriction on being able to sale copies, so this is effectively no different from "all rights reserved" and can be removed.

 > YOU SHOULD support the 3D printing community by sharing your creations and modifications.

 Yeah, and dentists say we should floss more often.
 This is a contract, not a suggestion box.
-This is weirdly specific to 3d printer and doesn't add anything meaningful, so it can be removed.
+This is weirdly specific to 3d printers and doesn't add anything meaningful, so it can be removed.

 > If you distribute your creations, modifications, or any such derivatives YOU MUST do so under OCL or any non-commercial, share-alike license allowing other community members to do everything that YOU MAY. [sic]